Dr. Andrew Caster

 Smile Lasik, also known as ReLex Smile, is the newest version of laser vision correction.
-Smile treatment consists of one painless laser step lasting 33 seconds.
-As with all types of laser vision correction, you are able to get up from the procedure and see immediately, though the final vision, as with all laser vision correction techniques, takes about three months to finalize.
+Smile, which stands for Small Incision Lenticule Extraction, consists of one painless laser step lasting less than 30 seconds.
+As with all types of laser vision correction, you are able to get up from the treatment and see an immediate improvement, though final vision (as with all types of laser vision correction) takes about three months.

 Smile Lasik can only be achieved with the VisuMax laser by Zeiss.
 Only this laser has the necessary precision to perform this procedure.
 At the Caster Eye Center, we use the VisuMax laser not only to perform Smile, but also to perform the first step of the all-laser Lasik procedure.
 Because this laser places so little pressure on the eye, treatment with this laser is pain-free.
 (For our engineer types, the VisuMax laser is the only femtosecond laser that is opto-electronic; all other femtosecond lasers are opto-mechanical in design.)